 Oracle Data Guard Concepts and Administration to learn how to use RMAN in a Data Guard environment

 To simplify ongoing use of RMAN for backup and recovery, you can set some persistent configuration settings for each primary and physical standby database in a Data Guard environment.
 These settings control many aspects of RMAN behavior.
-For example, you can configure the backup retention policy, default destinations for backups to tape or disk, or default backup device type.
+For example, you can configure the backup retention policy, default destinations for backups to tape or disk, default backup device type, and so on.